 NOTE: Tolerances will affect the actual gasket thicknesses.
+If during the course of the maintenance more parts than the

 If during the course of the maintenance more parts than the base gasket are changed, the squish clearance should be measured, and possibly a different base gasket will be required.

 The easiest way to measure squish clearance is with 1mm to 1.5mm thick flexible solder wire (available through most popular electronic stores).
 The process is as follows: